 My intention in setting up this blog had been to open people to different possible ways of looking at their own or others' everyday activities, and so to create an on-going conversation.
 Perhaps I need to get out more!
 Where do you fancy meeting?

 Any thoughts on the location of this cafe!

 It turns out that her experiences at the wall connected her back to her earlier days as a young girl where she always wanted to have a go at climbing.
 But, somehow the opportunity never arose.
-What initial questions, thoughts, feelings come to you in beginning to see something about Mary's first experience of climbing?
+What initial questions, thoughts, feelings come to you in beginning to see something about my friend's first experience of climbing?

 In my own earlier days as a young man I had undertaken doctoral research in Chemistry after first graduating in 1975 in Manchester, and following two years of the PhD I began to realise that working as a research chemist was not ever going to work for me.
 In the heat of the moment at one meeting with my professor I simply announced that I was leaving!
 The following two years were taken up mountaineering and rock-climbing.
 This experience, which radically transformed my own identity, begun to cultivate my own interest in philosophy and its relationship with us as human beings, rather than philosophy as another specialised discourse.

 My interest in writing this blog is to make connections with and through the many differences that emerge in our various everyday things we do drawing from philosophy, aesthetics, poetry and other forms of language.

 What everyday events have taken your own lives into uncharted and unplanned waters?